 🔺 Unless you define the format of the cell reference in the 2nd argument, the default format will be in A1 style.

 🔺 When you’ll use the INDIRECT function to copy or extract a cell reference from another workbook, that corresponding workbook must be kept open otherwise, you’ll be shown #REF error.

-I hope all of the methods mentioned above to use the INDIRECT function will now prompt you to apply them in your Excel spreadsheets more effectively.
+I hope all the things mentioned above about the INDIRECT function will now prompt you to apply them in your Excel spreadsheets more effectively.
+You will also find some articles describing how to use this function for address referencing, with sheet name and to create drop-down list.
 If you have any questions or feedback, please let me know in the comment section.
 Or you can check out our other articles related to Excel functions on this website.